DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - No class: Trinity Days

 ### Wed 12 Oct
 - Alternative Assignment #2A: 6:15-7:30pm GHIAA Education Team Training with Erika Haynes from [CT School + State Finance Project](https://schoolstatefinance.org), in-person at Immanuel Congregational Church, 10 Woodland St (across from Mark Twain House) in their Fellowship Hall with free refreshments.
 See my email to register in advance.
 Email me to request reimbursement for your transportation (with receipt) if needed.
 I also will attend.
-See Alternative Assignment guidelines.
+See Alternative Assignment guidelines further below.

 ### Thu 13 Oct
 - [Review our progress report on Build 2+3](https://docs.google.com/document/d/1LX-LTnEfkYZXMtd3lS4_-v3GtNfd-iMyA6fXDg28pOU/edit) during 1:45-2:30pm Zoom meeting with Center for Leadership and Justice community partners.